Azure Boards

 How It Works

-3. The AI presents the branch and environment and asks you to confirm
+5. The AI shows you the plan and asks you to confirm

 Troubleshooting